KozorovitskiyLaboratory/Crossbill-Design/README.md

 - "CrossbillDesign.ipynb" is the main GUI file.

 If you use this GUI in your research, please cite it:
-Manish Kumar and Yevgenia Kozorovitskiy, (2019)
+Manish Kumar and Yevgenia Kozorovitskiy, "Crossbill Design" Zenodo (2019)
-Crossbill Design
 doi: https://doi.org/10.5281/zenodo.3543786
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3543786.svg)](https://doi.org/10.5281/zenodo.3543786)